• Skip to main content

 Instructions

 • Heat the oven to 375°F. Slice the baguette into 24 ½” slices and spread evenly over a baking sheet.
-Brush each side with olive oil (about 2 tablespoons total).
-Sprinkle the tops with sea salt.
+Brush each side with olive oil (about 2 tablespoons total), then sprinkle a bit of salt over each piece (about ½ teaspoon total).

 • Transfer the baking sheet to the oven and bake until the crostini are golden brown, flipping once halfway through, 10-12 minutes.
 Remove from the oven and set aside until you're ready to assemble.
 If making the crostini in advance, allow to cool, then place into a sealed container for up to 1 day.